sachinsu/sachinsu.github.io/work_journal/software.md

 - PostgreSQL connections consume resources even when they’re idle, so the common assumption that idle connections don’t have any performance impact is not correct.
 (Around 1.5-14.5 MB per idle connection)
 - If your application is configured in a way that results in idle connections, it’s recommended to use a connection pooler so your memory and CPU resources aren’t wasted just to manage the idle connections.

+- What is Retrieval Augmented Generation (RAG)?
+  - RAG is a technique that enhances text generation by supplementing it with information from private or proprietary data sources.
+  - Use cases for RAG,
+      - We want the LLM to "ingest" a large body of text it wasn't trained on, and then chat to it about it
+      - Even if the full body of text fits the LLM's context window, this may be too expensive for each query
+      - Therefore, we'll run a separate information retrieval stage, finding the most relevant information for our query
+      - Finally, we'll add this information as the context for our query and chat with the LLM about it
+  - Typically, LLM models are pre-trained on generic text.
+To add specific context to the result obtained from it as well as to keep it updated with any additional private text reposiory, RAG is used.
+  - It typically involves injesting additional custom text store, calculating embeddings for it and using these embeddings for answering the question.